 The iPad Pro 9.7 has changed my work habits.
 When I wake up in the morning, I’ll take it from my nightstand and start the day sitting at my kitchen table, reading the news, drinking coffee, and cruising through Twitter.
 If there’s something big going on, I’ll write a story before I take my wife to the train.
 The rest of the day is spent on my Windows 10 PC in my office, for the most part, until the evening when I return to the iPad Pro.
 I’ll finish editing and scheduling posts for some of our west coast writers from the iPad Pro while doing the daily NYT Crossword, for example, an app that I found isn’t available on Android tablets.

 I love the portability.
 If I decide to change my work habits, I’ll bring the iPad Pro with me in the car, ready to edit or write a story from a coffee shop or diner over lunch.
 It’s lighter than my other devices and offers exactly what I need.
 And while my Chromebook offered a similar experience in terms of productivity, the better display, comfortable keyboard (it’s really amazing) and larger selection of apps keep bringing me back to the iPad Pro.

 At night, before bed, it’s the perfect tablet for browsing the WSJ and NYT apps, chatting with friends on GroupMe and reading books.
 The Night Shift feature, which I love, filters out blue light so it’s easier to fall asleep.
 Then, when I decide to hit the sack, I put the iPad Pro on my bedside table and the cycle begins anew.

-I’m quick to criticise new products, but I was wrong about the iPad Pro. "
+I’m quick to criticise new products, our readers know that all too well, but I was wrong about the iPad Pro. "

 Source: Todd Haselton, www.technobuffalo.com